godfreyturqz/react-todo-list/README.md

-# react-todo-list
+# How to test
-copy and paste the code at https://codepen.io
+1. Copy and paste the code at https://codepen.io

-Set JavaScript Preprocessor to "Babel"
+2. Set JavaScript Preprocessor to "Babel"

-Add External Scripts.
+3. Add External Scripts.
 Choose "react" and "react-dom"